Commercial filming and photography in national parks, conservation parks, recreation areas and state forests

 If you only want to conduct your activity in a state plantation forest, you must apply to HQPlantations for a permit.

 If you want to operate in a state plantation forest and a national park, conservation park, state forest or recreation area, you only need to apply to QPWS.

 You can request a free pre-lodgement meeting to:

 Public liability insurance – the government standard $20 million is required for filming and photography permit holders.

 Check for parks alerts and closures

 Check park alerts for any closures before you apply for a CAP and before you visit a national park, conservation park, recreation area or state forest.

 Applying for a CAP

-You need to pay fees when you lodge your application form.
+You need to pay fees and lodge your application through Online Services.